-Section 1 of this bill requires the Aging and Disability Services Division of the Department of Health and Human Services, in cooperation with the Nevada Autism Task Force, to prescribe a statewide standard for assessing and evaluating whether a person is a person with autism for the purposes of receiving services through certain public programs in this State.
-Section 1 also requires the Division to designate, as part of the statewide standard, a nationally recognized protocol for determining whether a person is a person with autism.
+Section 1 of this bill requires the Aging and Disability Services Division of the Department of Health and Human Services, in cooperation and guidance with the Department of Education, representatives of the school districts in this State and the Nevada Autism Task Force, to prescribe a statewide standard for measuring outcomes and assessing and evaluating persons with autism through the age of 21 years for the purposes of receiving services through certain public programs in this State.
+Section 1 also requires the Division to designate, as part of the statewide standard, a protocol for determining whether a person is a person with autism.
 Section 1 further requires the Division to collect certain information relating to persons with autism and to document the services provided to and the progress of those persons.